HdacTech/hdac/doc/index-function.md

     ]
   "start" (number) The start block height
   "end" (number) The end block height
-  "chainInfo" (boolean) Include chain info in results, only applies if start and end specified }
+  "from"  (number) The staring index on found results "count" (number) The number of items to show on found results "chainInfo" (boolean) Include chain info in results, only applies if start and end specified }